OpenKnowledgeMaps/headstart-react/README.md

 To start a development server, just type `npm start`.
 A browser window will open at `http://localhost:3000` and you can play around with the app.

-You can run the test suite by running `npm run test`.
+You can run the test suite by running `npm test`.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).